Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 ### Get thread members

-Use the `listChatThreadMembers` method to retrieve the members of a thread.
+Use the `listChatThreadMembers` method to retrieve the members participating in a thread.

 - `chatThreadId` is the unique ID of the thread.